 Marcus Whitman High School

-- The student population of 399 students has declined by 10% over five years.
+- The student population of 399 students has stayed relatively flat over five years.

 |Grades Offered||Grades 9-12|